rkluger68/cpycourse/docs/training/main-course/flow-control.md

 ## `for`-statement

-The `for`-statement is a count-based loop-control, i.e. the number of repitions is based upon the number of elements of a 'sequence'.
+The `for`-statement is a count-based loop-control, i.e. the number of repetitions is based upon the number of elements of a 'sequence'.
 All sequence-types provide a `len()`-method, returning the number of elements of the object.

 A 'sequence' can be (class construction in paranthesis)